 - Citizenship can be passed on to the descendants who would automatically inherit the citizenship

-- Maltese citizenship does not require the applicant to pay taxes unless he/she lives in Malta for more than six months.
-Further, only the remitted income is taxable.
+- The applicant is not required to pay taxes unless they live in Malta for more than six months.
+After this time, tax is only due on remitted income.

-- Malta has a strategic location with excellent air and sea links and global connectivity
+- Malta has a strategic location with excellent links across the sea and air, delivering global connectivity

 Advantages Of Possessing A Maltese Passport

-Malta is among the top ten most powerful passports in the world with visa-free and on-arrival visa travel to 165 destinations and is globally rated as number one among all citizenship by investment programs.
+Offering visa-free travel and visa on arrival in 165 destinations, the Maltese passport is ranked amongst the top ten most powerful globally.
+It is rated as number one among all citizenship by investment programs.